My First Satori -

 happened that day.
 I accepted it all and let it go.
 Not something I really did, it just

 happened.
 And in that surrender, this individual form dissolved completely and there was just blackness.

-Back then, I knew very little about meditative states so had no idea what was happening.
+Back then, I knew very little about meditative states so I had no idea what was happening.

-Nothing intense, just sweet, mellow bliss moving through me.
+Nothing intense at all, just a sweet, mellow bliss moving through me.
+But it was completly void of any sense of stress or separation.
 There was the feeling this body was so tiny and meaningless and the universe so huge and vast.
 And at the same time, a deep connection with everything.
 The universe, all and everything was not separate from me.
 This was not a thought in my mind but a feeling.
 I had no knowledge of enlightenment when this happened, I just knew the basics of meditation and that was it.